stompetower/frantic/gfx/_sprites/_final_patterns/README.md

 Go to [`VIEW_IMAGES.md`](./VIEW_IMAGES.md) in this directory to view all sprite patterns.

 All sprites are included in the game files `FRANTIC1.GRP` (intro sprites) and `FRANTIC3.GRP` (game sprites).
-The information in the `gfx/_vram_pages_in_png` directory explains exactly where the 'sprite pattern data' and 'sprite color data' is in VRAM.
-For example, the Franc sprites are in VRAM on page 1 from line 112 to line 143.

 ## Sprite pattern data in VRAM

 In VRAM the sprite pattern data is typically stored in a bit-per-pixel manner.
-The table below shows where in VRAM the sprite patterns are stored when the game is running.
+The table below shows where in VRAM the sprite patterns are stored when the intro graphics or game graphics are loaded.

 sprite patterns (see file in this directory) | game phase | Number of sprites | VRAM page
 -------- | ---- | ------- | -------